 There are tons of ways to transfer money, both domestically and overseas, for free.
 Here are some of your options:

-- PayPal is another option.
-You can send money from your PayPal to another PayPal person by linking up bank accounts.
+- You can send money from your PayPal to another PayPal person by linking up bank accounts.
 This is significant because it allows you to send money overseas for free.